Black July: Eyewitness accounts

 Mobs armed with petrol were seen stopping passing motorists at critical street junctions.
 After ascertaining the ethnic identity of the driver and passengers, they set alight the vehicles, with the drivers and passengers trapped inside.
 Mobs were also seen stopping buses to identify Tamil passengers, who were subsequently knifed, clubbed to death, or burned alive.
 One Norwegian tourist saw a mob set fire to a minibus with 20 people inside, killing them all.
 According to eyewitness testimony of a victim who survived the riots, Buddhist monks were among the rioters.

 The Tamil Guardian lists more eyewitness testimonies from various sources:

 London's The Daily Telegraph (26 July) wrote:

 In his book, The Tragedy of Sri Lanka, William McGowan wrote:

 The London Daily Express (29 July) wrote:

 The Times of London reported on 5 August that "...Army personnel actively encouraged arson and the looting of Tamil business establishments and homes in Colombo", and that "absolutely no action was taken to apprehend or prevent the criminal elements involved in these activities.
 In many instances, army personnel participated in the looting of shops."

 The Economist of 6 August wrote: "...But for days the soldiers and policemen were not overwhelmed; they were unengaged or, in some cases, apparently abetting the attackers.
 Numerous eyewitnesses attest that soldiers and policemen stood by while Colombo burned."

+The Hindu reported that German holiday makers from Düsseldorf witnessed "hundreds of Tamils being murdered" and stated that their hotel waiter proudly told them "we have killed several of them."

 Paul Sieghart of the International Commission of Jurists stated in Sri Lanka: A Mounting Tragedy of Errors, two months after the riots, that: